GroundSix/fuelphp-validator/README.md

 `$val->getValue()`.
 Both can be called with a $key param to fetch a specific value/error.

 **Note:** when you pass objects they may be edited directly during validation.
-**Note 2:** to access deeper array values you can use dot.natation: `'groups.admin.name'` would access `'$input['group']['admin']['name']` for example.
+**Note 2:** to access deeper array values you can use dot.notation: `'groups.admin.name'` would access `'$input['group']['admin']['name']` for example.
 This works both on arrays and objects.

 ### Wildcards for validating deeper array values